Dunsfold Wings & Wheels 2019

-A first class air and car show with plenty of variety for the whole family, including an action arena, extensive vintage military 'village' with vehicles and re-enactors, vehicle zone, 2 hours of vehicles on the track and lots of period entertainment.
+Once again Wings 'n Wheels was a first class air and car show with plenty of variety for the whole family, including an action arena, extensive vintage military 'village' with vehicles and re-enactors, vehicle zone, vehicles on the track and period entertainment.

 Dunsfold airfield was built by the Royal Canadian Army in 1942.
 It was originally an emergency airfield and sometime home to B25s, Mustangs, Spitfires and other WWII craft.
 Following the war, the airfield was a repatriation centre which handled over 47,500 prisoners of war and also played a part in the Berlin airlift in 1948/9.